 Replacing your ETM with a used one is a much cheaper option.
 Still, as with any used part, this is always risky.
 You don’t know how long the used part will last; it may also need programming.
 A cost-effective way to fix Volvo ETM is to have a specialist repair your existing unit.
 You will need to remove it and send it in for repair.
 As ETM failures are widespread, several specialists offer Volvo ETM repair services on eBay.
 See the instructions below on how to remove Volvo ETM.

 An alternative solution is to buy a contactless Volvo throttle body position sensor on eBay repair kit and repair it yourself.
 As this can be done within one day, it is much faster than sending the unit to the specialist.
 And it will save you some money, too.
 However, it requires quite a bit of skill and patience and some more-than-basic tools.

 Removal and installation procedure

-Whatever the Volvo ETM repair method you choose, the ETM unit will need to be removed from the car.
-The good news is that there is no need to remove the manifold itself.
+Whatever Volvo ETM repair method you choose, the ETM unit will need to be removed from the car.
+The good news is that the manifold is no need to remove itself.

 - Open the hood and disconnect the negative battery cable.